Denis Dowling Mulcahy

-Denis Dowling Mulcahy (1833 - 13 September 1900) was a leading member of the Irish Republican Brotherhood and a medical doctor.
+Denis Dowling Mulcahy (c.
+1833 - 13 September 1900) was a leading member of the Irish Republican Brotherhood and a medical doctor.

 Early life

 He was born in Redmondstown, County Tipperary, Ireland and later lived at Powerstown, near Clonmel.
 His father had been a supporter of the Young Ireland rising of 1848, and later a supporter of James Stephens, one of the most prominent Fenians of the era.

 Joining The Irish People

 He joined the staff of The Irish People, which was launched by James Stephens on 28 November 1863, with financing from the Irish Republican Brotherhood in the United States.
 The offices were established at 12 Parliament Street in Dublin.
 His colleagues on the paper were Charles Kickham and Thomas Clarke Luby, while John O'Leary was in charge of the editorial department.
 O’Donovan Rossa and James O’Connor had charge of the business office, with John Haltigan being the printer.

 James Stephens entrusted to Luby a document containing secret resolutions on the Committee of Organization or Executive of the IRB.
 This document would later form the basis of the prosecution against the staff of the Irish People.